-Before planning your treatment, your prostate cancer doctors will take a close look at your risk group, which is a way categorizing the overall severity of a case and applying evidence and experience to determine how aggressively your treatment should be.
+Your prostate cancer doctors will use your test results to determine your risk group, which is a way categorizing the overall severity of a case and applying evidence and experience to inform your treatment options.
 There are 3 general risk groups based on the PSA, DRE, and biopsy, which can further be subdivided to better personalize treatment for each patient.

 - Low risk: Tumor is confined to the prostate, and the PSA is <10 and grade group 1 (Gleason 6).
 There is also a subset of extremely “slow-growing” tumors called “very low risk” in which fewer than 3 biopsy tissue samples contain cancer cells and the cancer is not detectable by DRE.